FREQUENTLY ASKED QUESTIONS

 Can I work with you if I don't have body image concerns?

-Of course!
+Yes!
 Many of our vegan or vegan-curious clients are looking for help covering their nutrient needs and may not need help with body image.

 Do you work with people with eating disorders?

 We take folks with eating disorders on a case-by-case basis.
 We require that clients with active eating disorders have a care team including a physician and therapist at a minimum.

 We can determine during the introduction call and initial session if we’re a good fit.